treeverse/lakeFS/docs/enterprise/getstarted/migrate-from-oss.md

 To migrate from lakeFS Open Source to lakeFS Enterprise, follow the steps below:

 1. [Contact us](https://lakefs.io/contact-sales/) to gain access to Fluffy.
 You will be granted with a token that enables downloading *dockerhub/fluffy* from [Docker Hub](https://hub.docker.com/u/treeverse).
+1. TODO: figure out the right values for you to use
 1. Sanity Test: Install a fresh lakeFS enterprise.
 Test the setup > login > Create repository etc. Once everything seems to work we will move to the migration process.
 1. DB Migration: we are going to use the same DB for both lakeFS and Fluffy, so we need to migrate the DB schema.
 1. Make sure to SSH / exec into the lakeFS server (old pre-upgrade version), the point is to use the same lakefs confugration file when running a migration.